Lyft valued at $24.3 billion in first ride-hailing IPO

-(Reuters) - Lyft Inc was valued at $24.3 billion in the first initial public offering (IPO) of a ride-hailing startup on Thursday, raising more than it had set off to do amid strong investor demand.
+(Reuters) - Lyft Inc was valued at $24.3 billion in the first initial public offering (IPO) of a ride-hailing startup on Thursday, raising more than it had set off to do as investors overlooked uncertainty over its path to becoming a profitable company.

-Lyft’s IPO sets the stage for the stock market debut of larger rival Uber Technologies Inc , which sources have said is coming in April.
+Lyft’s IPO sets the stage for the stock market debut of larger rival Uber Technologies Inc, which Reuters has reported will kick off in April.
 Uber has been told by its investment bankers that it could be valued at as much as $120 billion.

+The success of Lyft’s IPO indicates many investors were willing to overlook uncertainty over the company’s path to profitability and its strategy for autonomous driving, for fear of missing out on Lyft’s strong revenue growth.

+“In a good market, people look beyond things.
+They don’t see the problems as much,” said Brian Hamilton, co-founder of data firm Sageworks, speaking before the pricing.

 Lyft’s valuation makes it the biggest company to go public since Alibaba Group Holding Ltd in 2014.
 It paves the way for other Silicon Valley companies seeking to float in the stock market this year, including Pinterest Inc, Slack Technologies Inc and Postmates Inc.